VetrixTV/GigaCHAD/Arduino/README.md

 - UL Up Left
 - DR Down Right
 - DL Down Left
-- US Up Stop
+- US Up and no x movement
-- DS Down Stop
+- DS Down and no x movement
-- RS Right Stop
+- RS Right and no y movement
-- LS Left Stop
+- LS Left and no y movement
-- SS Stop Stop
+- SS No movement

 ## Development reference sites